cloudfoundry/diego-release/docs/data-stores.md

 ### <a name="choosing-relational-datastore-deployment"></a>Choosing a Relational Data Store Deployment

 Operators have a choice of deployment styles for both MySQL and PostgreSQL data stores.
-When Diego is deployed to accompany a CF deployment, operators will already have made a choice of database for the Cloud Controller and UAA databases, and it is expected that the same choice will be appropiate for the Diego data store.
+When Diego is deployed to accompany a CF deployment, operators will already have made a choice of database for the Cloud Controller and UAA databases, and it is expected that the same choice will be appropriate for the Diego data store.

 #### MySQL